bartoszwojcik/Warsztaty_5_1/README.md

 * Admin page with registered tweets (posts), comments, private messages
 * Adding comments and comment count
 * Password change for logged-in user
+* Optional, disabled by default, flag for posts, comments and messages marking them as blocked
+* Blocked posts, comments and messages are filtered out

 To be added:
-* Optional, disabled by default, flag for posts, comments and messages
 * Admin actions for blocking visibility of posts, comments and messages
-* Blocked posts, comments and messages are filtered out
 * Blocked posts are inaccessible through URL
+* Account removal

 Warning: Access to personal features is currently not restricted by protection against editing html.